AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.1/ex4.md

 ![Segmentation](./images/genderselection.png)

-After selecting **Male**, you can get an estimation of the segment's population by pushing the **Refresh Estimate** button.
-This is very helpful for a business user, so that they can see the impact of certain attributes on the resulting segment size.
+After selecting **Male**, you can get an estimation of the audience's population by pushing the **Refresh Estimate** button.
+This is very helpful for a business user, so that they can see the impact of certain attributes on the resulting audience size.

 ![Segmentation](./images/segmentpreview.png)